 Iowa restaurants and farmers markets take advantage of the state’s rich agricultural resources

 A crossroads for centuries, Iowa blends the new ideas of visitors with the practical Midwest spirit of its residents.
-The result is distinct contributions in the fields of art, education, technology and—most deliciously—food.
+The result is distinct contributions in the fields of art, education, technology and—most deliciously—food at Iowa restaurants.
 An unprecedented interest in locally sourced ingredients and seasonal menus has resulted in an explosion of farm-to-table restaurants throughout the nation, and Iowa’s rich agricultural tradition has fueled the growth in hyper-local culinary opportunities throughout the state.
 These restaurants and markets provide a unique window into Iowa’s farms and culinary culture.

 Groups seeking a behind-the-scenes glimpse of an operating dairy farm and an accompanying meal should consider the family-owned Cinnamon Ridge in Donahue, where over 200 Jersey cows graze freely.
 Educational tours allow visitors to touch baby animals, learn about the farm’s state-of-the art milking technology and ride on a tractor for an up-close look at corn harvesting.
 Tours conclude at the Country Cupboard, the farm’s adjoining store that features cheese samples aged on site, hormone-free bacon and cheese curds awarded the top prize at the Iowa State Fair.